lemberg/obd2-swift-lib/README.md

 #### Where is a response?! :scream:

-Response from this method will be returned to `Observer`, with you can create.
+Response from this method will be returned to `Observer`.
 Choose `Mode` type and create an `Observer` object.

 ```swift
    let observer = Observer<Command.Mode01>()
 ```

-Tell him to observe with specific PID number and enjoy responses.
+Tell him to observe with specific PID number and enjoy responses. :]

 ```swift
   observer.observe(command: .pid(number: 12)) { (descriptor) in